sivepanda/carya/WORKLOG.md

 # internal
 Contains business logic, each system is in its own package.

-## internal/core
+## internal/engine
-Core stuff, probably will rename to commands or something and this will just house each of the commands that Cobra can call
+Main engine and coordination logic that orchestrates chunk management, storage, and file watching

 ## internal/chunk
 Defines what chunks are, their schema, what needs to be saved and tracked, etc